CMDR-Squedie/EDConstrDepot/README.md

 Use the popup menu (right mouse button) to select specific construction depot or change some options.
 You can use **Add Construction Info** command to enter your own short text about each construction (eg. there is no construction type in journal, use this command if you need it).

 Markets are only updated if you actually visit them (merely docking is not sufficient).
-The FC market is a bit bugged in E:D as of now so you may have to visit it twice to update properly.

 You can manage all your visited markets and constructions in one place using the **Manage All** command.
 This tool lets you filter data, search for commodities, quickly set active market or construction, ignore/forget selected markets, check market economies etc.